 POSITION IN BRIEF: Government should regulate ownership and possession of firearms and limit their accessibility.

 BACKGROUND: The 1990 League of Women Voters national convention adopted a position on Gun Control by consensus.
-A study was adopted by LWVWA in 1993 to examine and evaluate existing Washington state gun control laws and their enforcement.
-The scope of the study further called for a review of current laws in other states and Canadian provinces, and an assessment of gun control issues.
+LWVWA adopted a study in 1993 to examine and evaluate existing Washington state gun control laws and their enforcement.